Department of Pharmaceutical Sciences Graduate Student Handbook

 Registration

-Course registration for starting students will take place following orientation with assistance by the Graduate Administrative Assistant.
-Continuing students should pre-register themselves using BU BRAIN for desired classes approximately three months prior to the start of the subsequent semester, especially if taking electives outside of Pharmaceutical Sciences.
-It is important that you confirm your enrollment each semester in BU BRAIN using these instructions.
+Course registration for starting students will take place before the start of the fall semester with assistance by the Department Administrative Coordinator.
+Continuing students should pre-register themselves using BU Brain for desired classes approximately 3 months prior to the start of the subsequent semester, especially if taking electives outside of Pharmaceutical Sciences.
+If you are taking a course outside of Pharmaceutical Sciences please contact the relevant department and instructor directly to get permission to enroll in the course and make sure you meet any prerequisites.
+The department offering the course may have to enroll you.

 General Information